PRL

 Individual cutouts

-A comparatively typical PRL test adapter.
+A comparatively typical PRL test fixture.
 The only unusual feature here is the cut-out on the front for a large plug that is on the test specimen.

 An advantage of this design is the accessibility of the board from above when clamped.
 Nevertheless, protection against accidental contact is also possible if this is necessary due to high voltages, for example.